KelvinTegelaar/CIPP/src/pages/troubleshooting/index.md

 1. Go to Settings
 1. Click on **Backend**
 1. Click on **Go to Function App Configuration**
-1. At each item that has the source *Key Vault* there should be a green checkbox If there is no green checkbox, restart the function app and try in 30 minutes
+1. At each item that has the source *Key Vault* there should be a green checkbox.
+If there is no green checkbox, restart the function app and try in 30 minutes
 1. For each item with a green checkbox, click on **Edit**
 1. Rename the item